mdom/txtnish/README.md

 # Description

-*txtnish* is a client for [twtxt](https://github.com/buckket/twtxt) the decentralised, minimalist microblogging service for hackers.
+*txtnish* is a client for [twtxt](https://github.com/buckket/twtxt)–the decentralised, minimalist microblogging service for hackers.

 Instead of signing up at a closed and/or regulated microblogging platform, getting your status updates out with twtxt is as easy as putting them in a